binfalse/jekyll-cat/README.md

 Quite similar to the `include` command, but it is able to include files from directories other than `_include`.

+## Usage

+You just need to specify the file to "cat" into the document:

+    {% cat file/to/include.ext %}

+This will include the contents of the file `file/to/include.ext`.
+The path to the file should start relatively from Jekyll's main directory.
+This, for example, goes well for code-highlighting of complete source code files.
+You can just include your source file like this:

+    {% highlight php %}
+    {% cat assets/scripts/tool.php %}
+    {% endhighlight %}

 ## Installation

 Basically, all you need to do is putting the [file `_plugins/cat.rb`](_plugins/cat.rb) into the `_plugins` directory of your jekyll site.